Dave Barlow © Cleveland Naturalists’ Field Club. 27th September 2023

 The Cleveland Naturalists' Field Club is probably one of the oldest clubs in the Teesside area.
 It was founded in April 1881, the name of Cleveland Naturalists' Field Club has been used since 1886.
 The United Kingdom has a long history of these local natural history groups and they provide the backbone of knowledge for local and national surveys of the flora and fauna of Britain.

-The web site expands the information given on the Club membership card.
-Prospective members who read these pages are invited to join us on a few walks and find out something about the Club.
+The web site expands the information given on the Club Programme Card.
+Prospective members who read these pages are invited to join us on a few walks or illustrated talks to find out something about the club.

 Full details of the walks and their starting points can be found from the links at the top of the page.
 If you require further details about a walk, or in the event of inclement weather and possible cancellation, please contact the leader of the walk.
 Please carry suitable refreshment with you!
 This will be necessary for the walks that start on a morning and it may well be appropriate to take tea on an afternoon walk.

 We hope that you will find some of the outings to your taste from the programme (see link).
 Any suggestions for future field trips are always welcomed by the committee.
 It is hoped that members will share transport, where possible, to ease any parking problems and be prepared to offer lifts to members without cars.